MartialGeek/dotfiles/README.md

 Basically, each files and folders in the repository is corresponding to the same item in your $HOME directory, except for .git of course.
 So create symlinks for each files and reload your environment if necessary.

+First, create the configuration file for your monitors:

+    cd .screenlayout
+    cp config.sh.dist config.sh

+Run the xrandr command to display your monitors setup, then edit the file config.sh according to the output of xrandr.
+If you have only one monitor, simply set the monitor's name in the variable `PRIMARY`.
+Edit the xrandr options of your monitor by editing the value of the key `PRIMARY` in the array `MONITORS`.
+If you have more than one monitor, add them in the array.

-You can use the installation script to automate the symbolic links:
+Now you can use the installation script to automate the creation of the symbolic links:

     ./install.sh